Kongo language: Writing

 Kongo was the earliest Bantu language to be written in Latin characters.
 Portuguese created a dictionary in Kongo, the first of any Bantu language.
 A catechism was produced under the authority of Diogo Gomes, who was born in 1557 in Kongo to Portuguese parents and became a Jesuit priest.
 No version of that survives today.

 In 1624, Mateus Cardoso, another Portuguese Jesuit, edited and published a Kongo translation of the Portuguese catechism compiled by Marcos Jorge.
 The preface says that the translation was done by Kongo teachers from São Salvador (modern Mbanza Kongo) and was probably partially the work of Félix do Espírito Santo (also a Kongo).

 The dictionary was written in about 1648 for the use of Capuchin missionaries.
 The principal author was Manuel Robredo, a secular priest from Kongo (after he became a Capuchin, he was named Francisco de São Salvador).
 The back of this dictionary includes a two-page sermon written in Kongo.
 The dictionary has some 10,000 words.

 In the 1780s, French Catholic missionaries to the Loango coast created additional dictionaries.
 Bernardo da Canecattim published a word list in 1805.

 Baptist missionaries who arrived in Kongo in 1879 (from Great Britain) developed a modern orthography of the language.

 American missionary W. Holman Bentley arranged for his Dictionary and Grammar of the Kongo Language to be published by the University of Michigan in 1887.
 In the preface, Bentley gave credit to Nlemvo, an African, for his assistance.
 He described "the methods he used to compile the dictionary, which included sorting and correcting 25,000 slips of paper containing words and their definitions."
 Eventually W. Holman Bentley, with the special assistance of João Lemvo, produced a complete Christian Bible in 1905.

 The Office of the High Commissioner for Human Rights has published a translation of the Universal Declaration of Human Rights in Fiote.

 Standardisation

 The work of English, Swedish and other missionaries in the 19th and 20th centuries, in collaboration with Kongo linguists and evangelists such as Ndo Nzuawu Nlemvo (or Ndo Nzwawu Nlemvo; Dom João in Portuguese) and Miguel NeKaka, marked the standardisation of Kikongo.

+A large proportion of the people at San Salvador, and in its neighbourhood, pronounce s and z before i as sh and j; for the sound sh, the letter x was adopted (as in Portuguese), while z before i was written as j.
+Our books are read over a much wider area than the district of San Salvador, and in those parts where s and z remain unchanged before i, the use of x and j has proved a difficulty; it has therefore been decided to use s and z only, and in those parts where the sound of these letters is softened before i they will be naturally softened in pronunciation, and where they remain unchanged they will be pronounced as written.